amuijolene/Famous-People/README.md

 ## Tools
-- Word served as our creative space to design and conceptualize our tables
+- MS Word served as our creative space to design and conceptualize our tables
 - MySQL Workbench was used to store data and analysis
 - Power BI was used for data visualization and creation of measures with DAX formulas.